Skip to main content

 Fundamentals

 Your well-being is a complex interplay of biological systems, a conversation happening within your body at every moment.
-When an employer introduces a that includes ∞ measuring things like cholesterol, blood pressure, or glucose ∞ it can feel like an intrusion into that personal conversation.
+When an employer introduces a wellness program that includes biometric screenings ∞ measuring things like cholesterol, blood pressure, or glucose ∞ it can feel like an intrusion into that personal conversation.

 For individuals with certain health conditions, this process presents a significant barrier.
-The (ADA) exists to ensure this conversation about health remains accessible and equitable.
+The Americans with Disabilities Act (ADA) exists to ensure this conversation about health remains accessible and equitable.
 It mandates that employers provide reasonable accommodations, which are modifications or adjustments that enable an employee with a disability to participate in the wellness program on an equal footing with others.

 Understanding this requirement begins with recognizing the purpose of a reasonable accommodation.
 It is a pathway to equal opportunity.
 A biometric screening, which might involve a blood draw or a physical measurement, can be a source of significant difficulty for some individuals.